Black Cohosh

 Actaea for breast enhancement

-Black cohosh can likely be used only once during mid-secretory, but the exact timing is not established.
+Black cohosh can likely be used scarcely during mid-secretory (within luteal) phase.
 Actaea is not exactly like hops, so it cannot be used in all circumstances that hops is used.
 Hops lowers both FSH and LH, while black cohosh only lowers LH.
 The full hormonal implications of this for black cohosh are not clear.
-If black cohosh were to be used, it should be limited to under 50mg.
+If black cohosh were to be used, it should be limited to under 100mg at a time.
+Actaea likely should be avoided when there's swelling or bloating.

 Similar herbs